 The West Africa biostimulants market size reached US$ 13.0 Million in 2022.
 Looking forward, IMARC Group expects the market to reach US$ 23.6 Million by 2028, exhibiting a growth rate (CAGR) of 10.6% during 2023-2028.

 Biostimulants comprise plant hormones, trace elements, microorganisms, enzymes, and seaweed extracts.
 They enhance crop productivity by minimizing the need for fertilizers.
 They also promote sustainable development and maintain the ecological balance of nature.
 As they increase the antioxidant activity and stimulate root development among plants, their utilization is increasing in the West African region.

-IMARC Group provides an analysis of the key trends in each sub-segment of the West Africa biostimulants market report, along with forecasts for growth at the region level from 2021-2026.
-Our report has categorized the market based on region, product type, crop type, form, origin, distribution channel, application and end-user.
+IMARC Group provides an analysis of the key trends in each sub-segment of the West Africa biostimulants market report, along with forecasts at the regional and country level from 2023-2028.
+Our report has categorized the market based on product type, crop type, form, origin, distribution channel, application and end-user.

 Breakup by Product Type: